-To lits
+Total Credits dits

 L Т P Credits

 0 0 3 2

-- 1. Native gel electrophoresis of proteins - 2.
-SDS-polyacrylamide slab gel electrophoresis of proteins under reducing conditions. - 3.
-Preparation of the sub-cellular fractions of rat liver cells. - 4.
-Preparation of protoplasts from leaves. - 5.
-Separation of amino acids by paper chromatography. - 6.
-To identify lipids in a given sample by TLC. - 7.
-To verify the validity of Beer's law and determine the molar extinction coefficient of NADH. - 8.
-Agarose gel electrophoresis of nucleic acids - 9.
-Southern blotting - 10.
+- 1. Polymerase chain reaction - 2.
+Native gel electrophoresis of proteins - 3.
+SDS-polyacrylamide slab gel electrophoresis of proteins under reducing conditions. - 4.
+Preparation of the sub-cellular fractions of rat liver cells. - 5.
+Preparation of protoplasts from leaves. - 6.
+Separation of amino acids by paper chromatography. - 7.
+To identify lipids in a given sample by TLC. - 8.
+To verify the validity of Beer's law and determine the molar extinction coefficient of NADH. - 9.
+Agarose gel electrophoresis of nucleic acids - 10.
+Southern blotting - 11.
 Quantification of nucleic acids by spectrophotometry